GohEeEn/CTFs-Write-Up/HackyHoliday2021/cloud/Locked_out/README.md

 3. In this text file, you are able to find the Access Key ID, Secret Access Key, and the first flag

 ## Task 2 - Checking your internal storage (25 points)

+You have managed to get keys.
+See if you can get inside and check the internal spaceship storage.

+### Write Up

 1. Download [awscli](https://aws.amazon.com/cli/) and launch the command `aws configure`, to authenticate by providing those information mentioned above